 Once you get the hang of all that, you could even experiment with different colors.
 There are many unique ways you could color the highlights and shadows, giving it even more visual interest.

 And there you have it!
 Now you know how to make clean, bold, eye-catching cartoon characters on your computer!
 Have fun creating and experimenting!
-To see this all in action, check out my video creating a cartoon alien!
+To see this all in action, check out this video creating a Punx style cartoon alien!

 - Be sure the tools you're using are actually fun to create with and easy on your body!